Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 ### iii.
 Conclusion
 Shoes represent a high-demand category with growth potential.
 To amplify sales, a mix of targeted marketing and inventory management should be implemented .
 By doing so Shade & Co can maximize profitability from its top-selling product line.

-## 7. The Top 5 Customers by their purchase amount - SQL
+## 7. The Top 5 Customers by their Purchase Amount - SQL
 ![Screenshot (80)](https://github.com/user-attachments/assets/d1590985-69fe-40ae-abf3-86846da7484c)
 ### Inferences:
 ### 1. Overall Custormers Performance;